 The work of drawing new boundaries began in April 2014 with the first meeting of a committee of parents, teachers, FCPS administrators, two school board members, a district Equity Council representative, a city planning official, a home builder and other community stakeholders.
-The school board approved the panel at its April 28 meeting.
-This group's meetings are open to the public, and community input is welcome in person or via www.fcps.net/letstalk.
+The school board-approved panel hosts meetings that are open to the public.
+Community input is also welcome via online comments at www.fcps.net/letstalk.